Ahlfeldt/ABRSQOL-toolkit/R/README.md

 my_dataframe$quality_of_life = ABRSQOL(
   # supply your dataset as a dataframe
   df=my_dataframe,
-  # specify the name for the output variable
-  QoL_varname='qol_indicator',
-  # and specify the corresponding variable name for your dataset
+  # specify the corresponding variable name for your dataset
   w = 'wage',
   p_H = 'floor_space_price',
   P_t = 'tradable_goods_price',